 In peer subnets, the bus controller of subnet 1 is the time maintenance device of the whole system.
 The controller in subnet 1/2 actively transmits the absolute time to the gateway.
 The gateway obtains the time information of the two subnets and calculates the time difference.
 The controller in subnet 2 obtains the time difference calculated by the gateway to correct its own time and synchronize with the time of subnet 1.

-The on-board clock adopts binary coding and forward timing mode, which is composed of coarse and fine time code segments.
+The onboard clock adopts binary coding and forward timing mode, which is composed of coarse and fine time code segments.
 The coarse time code segment is 32bits, which is the second counting field.
 The fine time code is 16bits, which is the millisecond counting field.

 Clock synchronization method